Yakshini: In Jainism

-Legendary Yakshis of South India
+Legendary yakshis of south India

-In the literature and folktales of Kerala, Yakshis are generally not considered benevolent.
+In the literature and folktales of Kerala, yakshis are generally not considered benevolent.
 Many folk stories feature murdered women reborn as vengeful yakshis, some of which are listed below.
 Aside from those mentioned below, yakshis are also featured in Malayatoor Ramakrishnan's 1967 novel Yakshi, which describes their world as having a blue sun, carpets of crimson grass, streams of molten silver, and flowers made of sapphires, emeralds, garnets, and topaz.
 In the novel, young yakshis fly around on the backs of giant dragonflies.
 According to Ramakrishnan's novel, adult yakshis are required to enter the land of the living once a year to feed on the blood of human men.

 Chempakavally Ammal and Neelapilla Ammal

 According to a legend from Thekkalai, next to Nagercoil in Tamil Nadu, a pair of beautiful sisters named Chempakavally and Neelapilla turned into vengeful yakshis after becoming victims of an honor killing by their father.
 Since their father killed them to keep them from the clutches of the lustful raja of the region, the sister yakshis tortured and killed everyone in the palace, and their father as well.
-The two yakshis haunted the place where they were killed until they were placated somewhat by many poojas and rituals the construction of a temple on the site.
+The two yakshis haunted the place where they were killed until they were placated somewhat by many poojas and rituals and a temple constructed on the site.
 Idols of the sister yakshis are present inside.
 The older sister, Chempakavally, eventually transformed into a benevolent deity and traveled to Mount Kailash to worship Lord Shiva, while the younger sister, Neelapilla, remained ferocious.
 It is said that some of Neelapilla's devotees offer her the fingernail clippings or locks of hair from their enemies, beseeching her to destroy them.

 Kalliyankattu Neeli

-One of the most famous stories of legendary Yakshis of Kerala is that of Kalliyankattu Neeli, a powerful demoness who was fabled to have finally been stopped by the legendary priest Kadamattathu Kathanar.
-The Yakshi theme is the subject of popular Keralite tales, like the legend of the Yakshi of Trivandrum, as well as of certain movies in modern Malayalam cinema.
+One of the most famous stories of legendary Yakshis of Kerala is that of Kalliyankattu Neeli, who was said to be a Yakshi with divine beauty, who later assumed the form of a goddess.
+The Yakshi theme is the subject of popular Keralite tales, like the legend of the Yakshi of Thiruvananthapuram, as well as of certain movies in modern Malayalam cinema.